WE BUILT THE TABLE THAT WAS MISSING.

 RESTAURANTJI

-FOUNDER STORY.
+OUR STORY.

+Some founders build businesses to follow market trends.
 Nazmul H Azad Mishu built Yaki Ya! because he refused to accept that millions of people could enjoy Japanese food—while halal diners remained excluded from the experience.
+Known simply as “Mishu” to friends and team members, he is the founder behind Yaki Ya!, one of London’s growing Japanese fast-casual restaurant brands.
+It is a concept built around a rare combination: uncompromising culinary inclusion, operational simplicity, and modern hospitality innovation.

-This path took him from teaching students during his university years, into executive leadership within the finance and technology sectors, and eventually into building a scalable international restaurant brand that retains its local, independent soul.
+Mishu often describes his entrepreneurial story as the “CCC Journey”—Classroom, Currency, and Curry.
+This path took him from teaching students during his university years, into executive leadership within the financial technology sector, and eventually into building a scalable international restaurant brand that retains its local, independent soul.

 THE CCC JOURNEY.

 CLASSROOM.
 CURRENCY.
-CURRY
+CURRY.

-The “CCC Journey” is the path that shaped Mishu’s approach to business.
+The CCC Journey is how Mishu describes the three chapters that shaped his approach to business.

-Teaching students during university years.
+Teaching students during university.

-Leadership roles in finance & technology.
+Leadership in financial technology.

 Building an international restaurant brand.